For Academic Reasons - Getting Started

 talented students.
 Pay particular attention to laws that are specific

 to "Special Needs" students, since some states see gifted

 students as "Special Needs" students.

-Homeschooling requires an enormous time commitment.
-It involves
+Homeschooling requires an enormous time commitment by at least

 Homeschooling offers academic flexibility.
 This is important

 with a gifted student as the academic challenges that come with

 this kind of student can vary daily.
 Many gifted students excel

 in one or all areas of study and some may have learning inabilities.